CodeMaster7000/Meal-Selector/README.md

 - `requests` module (can be installed simply with `pip install requests`)
 - Python 3

+Huge thanks to TheMealDB or making this repo possible!
+The API is 100% free to use and doesn't even require an API key.

 ## Implementation

 Run `python3 Meal Selector.py` in a terminal if you have Python 3.